daarnolducsd/ep5book/docs/02-week2.md

 **<u>Setup Commands</u>**

 - `cd filepath` – this changes the working directory in Stata You should replace ``filepath`` with a file path of your choosing.
 If you have spaces in your file path, you need to put it into quotation marks.
-For example the code: ``cd /Users/David Arnold/Desktop``, will not work, while the code: ``cd “/Users/David Arnold/Desktop"`` will work.

 - ``clear all`` -- clears data from Stata